Predator 2: Critical response

 In 1990, the film's reviews were generally negative, though reviewers were generally impressed by the casting of Danny Glover as an action hero.
-On review aggregation website Rotten Tomatoes, the film received an approval rating of 36% based on 118 reviews.
+On review aggregation website Rotten Tomatoes, the film received an approval rating of 36% based on 119 reviews.
 The site's consensus states: "The thrill of the hunt is gone in this hackneyed sequel."
-On Metacritic, the film has a weighted average score of 46 out of 100 based on 18 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 46 out of 100 based on 19 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The reviewers for The Washington Post were split: Rita Kempley enjoyed the film, saying that it had "the dismal irony of RoboCop and the brooding fatalism of Blade Runner", and that Glover "brings an unusual depth to the action-adventure and proves fiercely effective as the Predator's new nemesis".
 Desson Howe said the film was "blithely unoriginal" and numbingly violent, but also praised Glover's ability to bring warmth to the center of a cold film.

 In her review for The New York Times, Janet Maslin called the film "an unbeatable contender" for the "most mindless, mean-spirited action film of the holiday season".
 Chicago Sun-Times critic Roger Ebert, in giving the film two out of four stars, suggested that it represents an "angry and ugly" dream.
 He said that the creatures' design had racist undertones where "subliminal clues [...] encourage us to subconsciously connect the menace with black males".

+Not all opinions of Glover's work were positive.
+Desmond Ryan of The Philadelphia Inquirer thought that Glover was slumming in a thankless role although he was not the film's worst actor -- Ryan was most disgusted with Downey, Jr., calling his work a "monstrosity."
+Michael Reid of the Victoria Times-Colonist cited Glover as "wasted" but saw shrewdness in the casting of Downey, Jr.